 Fun after dark can happen a lot earlier in the day during the autumn months, so why not try a bit of stargazing with your kids?
 Of course you can do this anywhere where light pollution is low.
 But the very best spots are England’s remote National Parks.

 - North York Moors

 These are also superb places to go for an autumnal walk in the day time.

-6. Outdoor things to so in England this autumn: outdoor theatre
+6. Outdoor things to do in England this autumn: outdoor theatre

-Outdoor theatre and performances are going ahead this autumn.
+Outdoor theatre and performances are super atmospheric at this time of year.
 I’ll add to this list as I spot events.
 Please get in touch if you know of more.

 A historical reenactment at Battle

 Relive the Battle of Hastings in East Sussex with a visit to Battle.

 Find out more on the English Heritage website.